cheeseonamonkey/CryptIt-ObsidianPlugin/README.md

 I frequently would find myself hesitant to store sensitive information on [Obsidian](https://obsidian.md/).
 So after not finding a good encryption plugin, I took a stab at making my own.

-*Currently isn't working for me on Android?
-Can anyone confirm?
-Will try to fix that ASAP.*
+*Currently isn't working for me on Android?*

 ### Encryption specifications
 ---